CarstenKnop/SmokeMachineTimer/ESP32_Remote_Control_Specification.md

 - Persist the selected channel in EEPROM with validation on boot (magic + version guards).
 Invalid or unsupported entries trigger a factory reset of the channel storage segment.
 - Apply the stored channel to the Wi-Fi/ESP-NOW radio after any temporary scan completes.
+- When a new channel is selected via the debug interface, send the `SET_CHANNEL` protocol message to the active timer while the remote is still tuned to the previous channel, then retune the remote once the request is queued.
+This ordering guarantees both endpoints remain in sync and prevents timers from timing out on the first post-hop query.
 - Provide a channel survey that asynchronously scans 2.4 GHz channels 1–13, ranks them by AP count and aggregate RSSI, and exposes the ordered list to the UI.
 The survey parks the radio back on the stored channel when finished.
 - Minimise flash wear: do not rewrite EEPROM if the chosen channel already matches the stored value.
 - Notify CommManager when the stored channel changes so that discovery, pairing, and existing peers hop immediately.